invisiblefunnel/view_accessor/README.md

 # ViewAccessor

+_This repo is an experiment and strays from the standard Rails way._

 An alternative method of sharing state between Rails controllers and views.
 This library is directly inspired [this example](https://gist.github.com/Odaeus/5238423) written by Andrew France.
+The tests are inspired by [decent_exposure](https://github.com/voxdolo/decent_exposure).

 ## Install